 Chairman of the Board of Trustees of the Alfred Mann Foundation and of the Alfred Mann Institute, Member of the Board of Trustees of the University of Southern California and Member of the Board of Overseers of the Keck School of Medicine, Mr. Mann is a well-known entrepreneur and inventor who developed lifesaving products in icardiac pacing technology, insulin delivery, and neural prostheses.
 Elected 2001.

-The Stephen and Etta Varra Professor and a professor in the Ming Hsieh Department of Electrical Engineering Systems, Dr. Mitra is internationally known for his work in analog and digital signal processing and image processing.
+Research Professor Emeritus of Electrical Engineering, Dr. Mitra is internationally known for his work in analog and digital signal processing and image processing.
 Mitra has published over 640 papers, is the author or co-author of 12 books, and holds five patents.
 Mitra is a fellow of IEEE, AAAS, and SPIE.
 Elected 2003.

 The University of Southern California's 11th President, holder of the Robert C. Packard Presidential Chair and the Malcolm R. Currie Chair in Technology and the Humanities, and Professor in the Ming Hsieh Department of Electrical Engineering, Dr. Nikias is an inventive scholar and visionary academic leader.
 Nikias, the former Executive Vice President and Provost, has made seminal contributions to the field of adaptive signal processing.
 Elected 2008.